Understanding the Legal Risks of Cloud Computing

 Cloud computing can bring efficiency and mobility to your legal practice but it can also expose you to new risks.
 Only by understanding the dangers can you confidently adopt this new technology.

 The cloud has become home to a host of applications including computer backup solutions, document sharing sites and, of course, billing software for attorneys.
 Cloud-based software provides mobility, efficiency and lower IT costs but the technology comes with its own challenges.
 This is why many decide to outsource their IT costs to it consultants dallas tx to ensure that these challenges are tackled in a cost-effective manner.
 Attorneys should always evaluate the legal risks of any new technology to ensure they can meet their obligations to their clients and comply with any relevant regulations.
 Some of the most common problems are security, data ownership and business continuity.

 Problem #1: Security

 Is it safe to use cloud-based legal software?
 Let’s use an analogy.
 A client asks you to hold a valuable document.
 You can keep it in your office safe or you can store it in a safe deposit box in a bank.
 The bank is a public place, like the internet, but that doesn’t mean people can wander into the vaults.
 The document will be safer in a public bank than in your private office because the bank can afford high quality security measures.
 On the other hand, Shifty Sam’s House O’ Safety might not have the same professional protection that a bank vault does so you need to be careful who you use as your vendor.

-The same applies to cloud providers.
+The same applies to cloud providers who also have cloud monitoring to keep an eye on server and cloud performances.
 Many organizations have rushed forward to offer cloud service but not all of them are implementing the level of security you need.
 CosmoLex provides multiple layers of security.
 Transactions are protected by 128-bit SSL encryption, the same encryption used by banks and credit card companies.
 The data is stored in SAS 70 compliant datacenters audited daily by MacAfee Secure.
 Make sure cloud providers use at least this level of protection.